High Net Worth Tax Planning Strategies

-Donating part of your wealth to charity can yield a tax deduction and beginning in 2018, the deduction limit for cash contributions to eligible charities increased from 50 percent of Adjusted Gross Income to 60 percent.
-The Act also repealed the Pease limitations, which capped the amount of charitable deductions available to high-income taxpayers.
+Donating part of your wealth to charity can yield a tax deduction and, beginning in 2018, the deduction limit for cash contributions to eligible charities increased from 50% of Adjusted Gross Income to 60%.
+The Act also repealed the Pease limitations, which capped the number of charitable deductions available to high-income taxpayers.

 The higher limits on deductions are a boon for high net worth taxpayers who itemize and it's possible to make sizable tax-free transfers of wealth by putting some of your assets into a charitable lead annuity trust.
 If you're over age 70 1/2, you can avoid paying income tax on up to $100,000 in charitable donations made from a traditional IRA annually for an added tax benefit.
 Donating to a donor-advised fund can also yield an upfront tax deduction.

 Once again, however, these changes will expire at the end of 2025 so it's important to plan how to capitalize on them sooner, rather than later.